Sarah-Stodder/python-week-4-day-4/README.md

 For this assigment we were tasked with improving the code we wrote out in class, here is everything I did:
 <ul>
     <li>added a delete feature to the UI (3points)</li>
-    <li>added a confim pass word feature like we had talked about in class<li>
+    <li>added a confim pass word feature like we had talked about in class</li>
     <li>put login and register into class (2points)</li>
     <li>call the user by name (2points)</li>
     <li>test case for book categorys(4points)</li>